slatedocs/slate/source/includes/api-reference/_index.html.md

 <code> <span class="post-verb">POST</span> /tasks/{task_gid}/addFollowers</code>
 </p>

-Adds a tag to a task.
+Adds followers to a task.
 Returns an empty data block.
 Each task can be associated with zero or more followers in the system.
 Requests to add/remove followers, if successful, will return the complete updated task record, described above.